paypal/InnerSourceCommons/events/isc-spring-2018-speakers.md

     <b>Georg Gr&uuml;tter</b>
     <p>
 Georg Gr&uuml;tter is a Senior Expert at Bosch Corporate Research and a founding member of the InnerSource activities at Bosch.
 He is driving the adoption of InnerSource within Bosch as an evangelist and as a developer since 2009.
 Georg is also a passionate software craftsman with over 30 years of experience.
 Previously, he worked for Daimler Chrysler as a researcher, the Zurich System House as a software engineer, and the Line Information GmbH as a consultant.
-Georg has created two open source projects, [XHSI](http://xhsi.sourceforge.net) and [stashNotifier](https://github.com/jenkinsci/stashnotifier-plugin).
+Georg has created two open source projects, <a href="http://xhsi.sourceforge.net" alt="XHSI">XHSI</a> and <a href="https://github.com/jenkinsci/stashnotifier-plugin" alt="stashNotifier">stashNotifier</a>.
 He is an avid recumbent cyclist, mountainbiker, stargazer and generally collects way too many hobbies.
     </p>
 </div>